 - Take care not to offend.

-- what circumstances and activities are, and are not, covered under your policy
+- what circumstances and activities are, and aren't, covered under your policy

 Physical and mental health